 Presenter: Sergio Baranzini, PhD

 Description: Dr. Baranzini looks at how the microbiome helps balance immune responses and its influence on neurological disease.
+The presentation link can be accessed here.

 Microbes and Mental Health – Mood-Enhancing Effects of Gut Microbes